 Your participation is essential to your child's success and to our school community.
 We ask that each family group complete 50 volunteer hours each school year.
 There are several ways to participate in the school.
-To find out more, you can check-in with our Parent / Community Liaison, check the website or ask your classroom teacher how you can help in the classroom.
+To find out more check the website, talk to the front office staff, or ask your classroom teacher how you can help in the classroom.